Mirror (1975 film): Synopsis

-While visiting Aleksei, Ignat meets a strange woman who asks him to read a letter by Pushkin.
+Ignat helps his mother pick up coins spilled from her purse as she prepares to leave him at Aleksei's flat, when he remarks on a sudden sensation of deja vu.
+When his mother leaves he turns to suddenly find an unfamiliar woman having tea in the flat, empty moments before.
+She asks him to read a letter by Pushkin.
 Pushkin argues that the split between Orthodoxy and European Catholicism gave Russia its distinctive character and says being Russian is a gift from God.
 (Note: The Tarkovsky family was originally Roman Catholic, but converted to Orthodox Christianity when Russia conquered their homeland.)
 Ignat leaves to answer the door, but when he returns, the woman has vanished, though the condensation from her teacup momentarily remains.